 Staff are trained to manage these additional barriers to ensure this group of children are appropriately safeguarded.

-Children who are absent from education
+Children who go missing from Education

-The Attendance Policy (including Children Missing Education).pdf sets out the process in full and can be found internally in Staff Resources or externally via the website.
+The Attendance Policy (including Children Missing Education) sets out the process in full and can be found internally in Staff Resources or externally via the website.